Ancho is a dried chili originally from Mexico. When fresh it is called a pablano.

 Add the lentils and a few splashes of water.
 Mash the lentil mix with a potato masher or the back of a fork.
 Continue to mash, adding more water if it is looking too dry.

-Warm the tacos in a hot pan for a few seconds on each side, adding a few splashes of water to help soften them.
+Warm the tacos in a hot pan for 15 seconds on each side, as per the packet.

-Serve ancho lentils in tacos with jalapeno pico, carrot and avocado on top.
+Serve ancho lentils in tacos with salsa, the rest of the coriander and lime.

 Enjoy.